-Residents had personal plans in place which included a comprehensive assessment of need.
-There were also comprehensive support plans in place to support the residents' needs.
+Residents had personal plans in place which included a comprehensive assessment of need and written support plans to guide practice.
 Residents were regularly monitored for changes in their presentation and had timely access to allied health professionals.
-Isolation plans were also in place for residents in the event of an outbreak of infection in the centre and staff were aware of how they would support residents should they find isolating difficult.
-Hospital passports for residents while detailed; did not include the supports residents may require for decisions around their health care needs when in an acute setting.
+Isolation plans were in place for residents in the event of an outbreak of infection in the centre and staff were aware of how they would support residents should they find isolating difficult.
+However, hospital communication passports for residents were not fully complete.
+For example; the contact details were not completed for the assigned person who needed to be contacted in the event of a resident requiring treatment in an acute setting.

 As stated earlier, the premises were clean and the provider had enhanced the cleaning schedules in place in the centre since the COVID-19 pandemic had begun.
 Records were maintained to verify this and staff were also clear about what cleaning was required to reduce the risk of cross contamination in the centre.
-Some improvements were required to the kitchen work top as the varnish had worn off in some areas and actions from the providers own hygiene audits had not all been completed.
-For example; the grout in one bathroom required attention.
+There was also cleaning schedules in place for equipment stored; such as wheelchairs.
+However, some of the actions from audits conducted in the centre in relation to IPC and the premises had not been completed and while the inspector was satisfied that they were in the process of being completed, a bathroom cabinet for one resident had not been replaced in a timely manner.